Caryndcarter/math-jewels-game/README.md

 # Magic Math Jewels Game
-A one-page math game app I built with JavaScript and Bootstrap during my time in the Northwestern Coding Bootcamp.
+A one-page math game app I built with JavaScript, jQuery and Bootstrap during my time in the Northwestern Coding Bootcamp.
 We were given a minimal description of what our game should do and expected to figure it out.

 Play it here: